MarkoSulamagi/gtm-ajax-listener/docs/index.md

 This is an upgraded version of a widely used Lunametrics AJAX listener.
 Lunametrics' version of the script has been working very well over the years, but with the rise of the [Single Page applications]([https://www.quora.com/What-is-a-single-page-application-in-web-development]) (SPAs) the script oftentimes doesn't work.
+It is usually caused by missing jQuery library that Lunametrics' script depends on.

-This is usually caused by missing jQuery library that Lunametrics' script depends on.
-Use the upgraded script to get past this problem.
+This script works without any dependencies and should work for all websites.

 [More info in FAQ](#why-doesnt-lunametrics-script-work)